Star Wars Jedi: Survivor release date, UK launch time, and file size

-Who would return in the Star Wars Jedi: Fallen Order 2 cast?
+Who will return in the Star Wars Jedi: Survivor cast?

 Considering which characters survived at the end of Star Wars Jedi: Fallen Order, we'd hope to see the following people returning for the sequel: Cameron Monaghan as Cal Kestis, Debra Wilson as Cere, Daniel Roebuck as Greez, Ben Burtt as BD-1, Tina Ivlev as Nightsister Merrin, Scott Lawrence as Darth Vader, and maybe even Forest Whitaker as Saw Gerrera.